Online advertising: Email

 The first widely publicized example of online advertising was conducted via electronic mail.
 On 3 May 1978, a marketer from DEC (Digital Equipment Corporation), Gary Thuerk, sent an email to most of the ARPANET's American West Coast users, advertising an open house for a new model of a DEC computer.
-Despite the prevailing acceptable use policies, electronic mail marketing rapidly expanded and eventually became known as "spam."
+Despite the prevailing acceptable use policies, electronic mail marketing rapidly expanded.
+The word "spam" became a colloquialism for unsolicited bulk email sends.

 The first known large-scale non-commercial spam message was sent on 18 January 1994 by an Andrews University system administrator, by cross-posting a religious message to all USENET newsgroups.
 In January 1994 Mark Eberra started the first email marketing company for opt-in email lists under the domain Insideconnect.com.
 He also started the Direct Email Marketing Association to help stop unwanted email and prevent spam.

 Four months later, Laurence Canter and Martha Siegel, partners in a law firm, broadly promoted their legal services in a USENET posting titled "Green Card Lottery – Final One?"
 Canter and Siegel's Green Card USENET spam raised the profile of online advertising, stimulating widespread interest in advertising via both Usenet and traditional email.
 More recently, spam has evolved into a more industrial operation, where spammers use armies of virus-infected computers (botnets) to send spam remotely.